ossu/computer-science/README.md

 ### How can I track/show my progress?

-To **track** your progress, you should update the profile that you created [here](https://github.com/open-source-society/computer-science/issues/31), adding the courses that you began or ended.
+To **track** your progress, you should update the profile that you created and add the courses that you began or ended.

 To **show** your progress, you should create a repository on GitHub to put all of the files that you created for each course.